A Brooks-type result for sparse critical graphs: Proof of Theorem

 \section{Proof of Theorem \ref{pot theorem}}

 Now we are ready to prove the theorem.
-Recall that $G$ is a minimal according to relation "smaller" counterexample to our theorem: it is a $k$-critical graph with $\rho_k(V(G)) > y_k$ and is not $k$-Ore.
+Recall that in Section $3$ we defined a relation ``smaller,'' and $J$ is a ``smallest'' counterexample to Theorem \ref{pot theorem}: it is a $k$-critical graph with $\rho_k(V(J)) > y_k$ and is not $k$-Ore.